 Tuesday after noon in place Luxembrug (expensive)

-Sunday at marché de la gare du midi (morning)
+Sunday at marché de la Gare du midi (morning) -great for cheap vegetables

-Friday, Suterday and Sunday at metro Clemenceau (I think is the cheapest, but I found only 3 producers) (morning)
+Friday, Saturday and Sunday at metro Clemenceau (I think is the cheapest, but I found only 3 producers) (morning)

 Wednesday – Place du Châtelain – never visited.
 On the list